gward/lolog/README.md

 The key to structured logging is that list of key-value pairs included with every log message.
-But what's lurking unseen is the log _context_, which is just a bunch of additional key-value pairs that are automatically added to the log message.
+But what's lurking unseen is the log _context_, which is just a bunch of additional key-value pairs that are automatically added to each log message.

-In fact, lolog has several levels of context: global, thread-local, and logger.
+In fact, lolog has several levels of context: global, local, and logger.

-Global context lives in the `Config` object, and that's where you put things like the process ID.
+Global context lives in the `Config` object, and that's where you put things like the process ID or hostname.

-Thread-local context also lives in the `Config` object, but is used for values that vary by thread: current request ID, current username, current client IP address, etc.
+Local context also lives in the `Config` object, but is used for values that vary by thread (or coroutine or greenthread): current request ID, current username, current client IP address, etc.
+(The name “local” is derived from “thread-local storage”, even though lolog doesn't actually use thread locals.)

 Finally, logger context exists in each logger object.
 Its use is limited only by your imagination.

 ## Output

-lolog's builtin facilities output are its least flexible feature.
+lolog's builtin facilities output are its least flexible feature—deliberately!
 In Python, you can write logs to any writeable file-like object: period.
 In C, you can write logs to any stdio stream: period.

-If your runtime environment requires that applications themselves write to log files, or rotate log files, or send log events to syslog or off-host:
+If your runtime environment requires that applications themselves rotate log files, or send log events to syslog, to a database, or off-host: you really need to reconsider your logging environment.
-2003 called, it wants its logging policy back.
-You really need to reconsider your logging environment.
+Modern applications should rely on external log management tools.
-In the meantime, you'll have to write your own output stage.
+If that's not an option for you, you'll have to write your own output stage.

 ## Fancy stuff